 Research suggests that people with a traumatic brain injury could be 1.5 times more likely to develop dementia.
 But head injuries can vary enormously, and so can the diseases that cause dementia, so the relationship is hard to unravel.

 We do know, however, that CTE is one type of dementia specifically linked to head injury.
 In CTE, a protein called tau forms clumps that spread throughout the brain, damaging brain cells.
 Possible signs of CTE are problems with thinking and memory, personality changes, and behavioural changes including aggression and depression.

 A definite diagnosis of CTE can only be made after someone dies.
 This is because the damage caused by CTE can only be confirmed by looking closely at the brain through a post-mortem.
 However, a doctor can make a probable diagnosis based on a conversation about any symptoms, and the results of some simple mental and physical tasks.

 The NHS provides more information about the condition that you may find useful.

 Corticobasal syndrome usually affects people aged between 50 and 70.
 The condition is estimated to affect five people in every 100,000 in the general population.
 You may also hear it called corticobasal degeneration (CBD).

 CBS is a condition that can cause people to have problems with movement.
-This can include muscle stiffness, numbness and jerky movements.
+This can include muscle stiffness, numbness, and jerky movements7.
 One side of the body is often affected first, such as difficulty controlling an arm.
 This is sometimes known as ‘alien limb’.
 This can spread to other parts of the body over time.

 People with CBS may struggle with planning or solving problems.
 They may also have difficulties with language.
 They may not be able to remember the names of objects or have increasing trouble finding the right word.
 CBS overlaps with frontotemporal dementia, and people might show similar behavioural symptoms.